vytasrgl/ChatScript/wiki/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 path, just the actual name of the file.

-# Views over User Logs
+# Views over User Logs - :trim

 If you get a lot of user logs (say thousands), reading through them becomes a chore.
 The logs have a bunch of excess information and are in a bunch of different files.
 This is where `:trim` comes in, making